John Bradshaw (judge): Posthumous execution

 Charles II returned to power in 1660.
 On 30 January 1661, the twelfth anniversary of the regicide, the bodies of Bradshaw, Cromwell and Henry Ireton were ordered to be exhumed and displayed in chains all day on the gallows at Tyburn.
 At sunset, the three bodies that had been displayed publicly as those of the three judges being executed posthumously were all beheaded.
 The bodies were thrown into a common pit and the heads displayed on pikes at Westminster Hall.
 Samuel Pepys wrote in his diary that he saw the heads there on 5 February.
 The body of Bradshaw's wife was also exhumed from Westminster Abbey and, along with the remains of other Parliamentarians buried at Westminster, reburied in a common pit at St Margaret's, Westminster.

 Jamaica connection

+The story of John Bradshaw's son James moving his body to Jamaica is thought to be a piece of 18th-century political folklore created as propaganda during the American War of Independence.

 Some sources claim that the body of Bradshaw had previously been removed by his son, James or John Bradshaw, who re-buried his father's remains on a hill near Martha's Brae on Jamaica and marked the spot with a cannon.
-A location now known as "Gun Hill" is 2.5 miles south-west of the northern port city of Falmouth, in Trelawny Parish.
+A location known as "Gun Hill" is 2.5 miles south-west of the northern port city of Falmouth, in Trelawny Parish.
 One of the three men had children who removed to Highland County, Virginia.
 James Bradshaw acquired the land in Jamaica where his father's remains were buried.
 Several sources recorded an inscription with the cannon found on Gun Hill, Jamaica, and attribute the quote Rebellion to tyrants is obedience to God to John Bradshaw.

+Historically it is thought John Bradshaw died childless.